 The FastAction Fold Jogger

-- Jogging travel system features air-filled rubber tires that offer suspension for a smooth ride on any terrain
+- Air filled rubber tires offer suspension for a smooth ride on any terrain

 The FastAction Fold has all the usual features you’d expect from a regular stroller with the durability and all-terrain performance of a jogger.
 For instance, the tires are air-filled, giving a smooth ride and an easy push over the most uneven sidewalk or bumpy trail.
 If you have to drive to reach your favorite jogging spot, no problem; the FastAction Fold accepts all Graco Click Connect car seats, so you can move your newborn seamlessly from stroller to car and back again.